YTread Logo

 worst

-kind, as it appears to combine the front end of a Ferrari California with the headlights, body and rear end of a Porsche Cayman.
+type, since it seems to combine the front of a Ferrari California and the headlights, the body and the back of a Porsche Cayman.

 worst chinese knockoff cars